 Groundbreaking ceremony held for the new campus along Boca Ciega Bay on the southern tip of St. Petersburg.
 The college received 186 shovels from colleges across the country, including Loyola University, Tulane, Yale, FSU, and the Georgia Institute of Technology.
 The shovels were a symbol of the unity of academia.

-All but two faculty members submit their resignations to the Board of Trustees to protest decision not to admit first African-American student.
+All but two faculty members submit their resignations to the Board of Trustees to protest decision not to admit first Black student.
 In October, the Board reverses position.
 That young student, Howard Kennedy, later becomes a member of the Board of Trustees.

 The first semester that all classes and students were located on the new campus along Boca Ciega Bay.

 Nov.
 30, 1966